-The novel, Anne of Green Gables was first published over a 100 years ago.
-It describes a life of an orphan who was lucky enough to find a loving home in Green Gables.
+The novel, Anne of Green Gables was first published over 100 years ago.
+It describes the life of an orphan who was lucky enough to find a loving home in Green Gables.
 So why would your tween want to read it?
 How could your child identify with Anne and look up to her as a role model?

 So yah… I think your tween could learn a lot from Anne.